Tips on upping the personalized customer service you provide as part of overall experience

 6. Deploy intelligent self-service.

 Self-service is becoming more and more common in customer service via robust online knowledge bases and AI chatbots.
-Intelligent self service leverages machine learning to deliver the content that’s most relevant to the individual customer.
+Intelligent customer self service leverages machine learning to deliver the content that’s most relevant to the individual customer.
 This integration is based on their purchase history, browsing history, where they are in the customer journey, and more.
 Using data-driving insights, you can help people become better and more efficient at solving their own issues.

 7. Be proactive.